franzageek/WinEFIMounter/README.md

 - Browse its content
   - Via the Command Prompt
   - Via the File Explorer
-- Unmount an EFI partition.
+- Unmount an EFI partition

 It can currently perform some very basic actions, but it will get more and more advanced later in time.